 The new Awards come at an exciting time for BSF, the team behind the British Street Food Awards.
 They are still curating the craziest, most exciting street food scheme ever – to LIFT vans, trucks and trailers onto the first floor of the upmarket Trinity Leeds, the new retail destination in Leeds.
 Plus they are developing street food ‘brands’ for Euston station.
 And putting traders into pubs with their Pub Takeover.

 And, in an effort to future-proof the street food revolution, BSF are about to launch the European Street Food app, which will showcase the strength and depth of street food on the continent.
-With live GPS maps showing who’s trading where and when, it will also continue the latest news stories, and allow punters to vote for their winners at the European Street Food Awards.
+With live GPS maps showing who’s trading where and when, it will also continue the latest news stories, and allow punters to vote for their winners at the finals of the European Street Food Awards.

-“The next step is to form a European team to take on the Americans” says Johnson.
+“After Berlin, the next step is to form a European team to take on the Americans” says Johnson.
 “Take a container ship to New York, full of our very best traders, and compete on the streets of Manhattan.
 Then it’s the Far East.
 Although not sure how well we’d do on a floating market.
 This way of eating is all about coming together and sharing food – that feels like a positive message right now.”

 View our Awards Archive below